Interested in hiring me for a wedding? Please click here for the Music for Weddings page!

 Why consider Neil Dixon Smith?

-I’ve been performing background music for events on a professional basis since 2004, I’ll have done nearly 1000 events of all types by the end of 2015.
+I’ve been performing background music for events on a professional basis since 2004, with the number of events I have played now into the 1000s.
 I look forward to more, and I believe my commitment to excellence is represented in my Testimonials.

 At the heart of what I do is a unique repertoire I was taught by a man named Alfonso Chacon, a master guitarist from Chile who recorded and performed throughout South America in the 1950s and 60s.
 Under his tutelage over a 10 year period I amassed collection in memory of around 100 pieces of music from across Latin America – from classical compositions by South American composers to original arrangements of folkloric and popular tunes.
 Most originate from the mid 20th Century.
 When played well on a solo guitar, all are fresh and timeless.